 Walking is the best way to get around Monaco because it is free and allows you to explore more of the city.
 But with there being four different areas within Monaco, you may also be interested in taking a public bus or hiring a taxi.

-Taxis are another option, but they can be quite expensive.
+Taxis are another option, however, they can be quite expensive.
 With regular traffic in Monaco, most taxi rides will cost about $16 US dollars.
 If you are traveling out of Monaco, such as to the airport in Nice, France, you should expect to spend up to $100 US dollars for a taxi.

 Another affordable way to get around Monaco is on the water with a water taxi.
 These types of taxis are popular with many tourists because they let you see great views of the coast, while also transporting you to your next destination.
 Water taxis also have similar rates to the public buses and some companies do offer a single day or multi-day pass.